aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 - Public access blocked
 - Bucket policy to scope down access to specific users
-- Bucket policy to require encrpytion while writing objects

-The script exists under:
+- Bucket policy to require encrpytion while writing objects The script exists under:
   `<rootDir>/src/cloudformation/mapping-output-bucket.yml`
   In order to deploy the script, you will need to:

-- Navigate to the AWS CloudFormation console
+- Navigate to the AWS CloudFormation console in the home region of the management account
 - Select `Create Stack`
 - On the `Create Stack` page, select the radio buttons for:
   - `Template is Ready` under `Prepare Template Section`